Sociology - Area of Concentration (AOC)

 Do you ever wonder how men and women choose their mates, or how where you live can predict how long you'll live?
 Do you dream of teaching parents how to be better role models, or counseling individuals in challenging situations?
 If you enjoy puzzles about the human condition and believe in the power of change and perseverance, Allegany College of Maryland's Sociology program may be your calling.

-Begin your sociology education by learning the fundamentals in Allegany College of Maryland's Associate's Degree in Sociology program.
+Begin your sociology education by learning the fundamentals in Allegany College of Maryland's Associate of Science Degree with an Area of Concentration in Sociology program.
 We'll teach you how to objectively study society, social structures, cultural diversity, social problems, and social change.
 You'll learn through interactive courses and classes that include lectures, group projects, field trips, and professional guest speakers.
 And to better accommodate your busy lifestyle, we offer online courses.

 Our program prepares you to transfer to a four-year institution where you may choose to specialize in medical sociology, social work, criminology, or social science education.
 Upon graduation, you may choose a career path in education, social work, nonprofit and government sector, criminal justice, or private industry.
 Additionally, you may wish to pursue a master's and/or doctoral degree.